 NVIDIA FleX is based on PhysX technology.
 Basically a rebrand and it is a smaller library of PhysX.

 All credit to the rightful owners of the videos and content below:

-There are some GPU PhysX games though, and those games have the most impressive physics… in one area.
+There are some GPU PhysX games though, and those games have some of the most impressive physics… in one area.
 These games use PhysX in a very specific way, whether it’s the cloth physics of Mirror’s Edge or procedural chipping away of walls in Mafia 2.
-The Batman games have impressive small scale use of it, and Cryostasis: Sleep of Reason is perhaps the best demonstration of a very specialized use of NVIDIA PhysX.
-Examples of some of these games can be found in the most recent link just above, and below is a video of the Cryostasis: Sleep of Reason tech demo which can be downloaded here.
+The Batman games have impressive small scale use of it, and Cryostasis: Sleep of Reason was once perhaps the best demonstration of a very specialized use of NVIDIA PhysX.

 The Audio API